Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Experiments

-\begin{enumerate} \item DAWN~\cite{Szyller21DAWN}: Defenders randomly flip the predicted label of a subset of input queries and record these sample-label pairs as watermarks.
-In the default configuration, we assume that $50\%$ of all queries are executed by benign users and $50\%$ by model extraction attackers. \item EWE~\cite{Jia21EWE}: Defenders utilize the Soft Nearest Neighbor Loss (SNNL) to minimize the distance between watermark features and natural features. \item Composite Backdoor~\cite{Lin20Composite}: Spliced in-distribution samples are used as watermarks (triggers) to increase the watermark success rate. \item MEA-Defender~\cite{Lv24MEA-Defender}: Defenders introduce the utility loss, the watermarking loss, and the evasion loss to balance the model availability and watermark success rate. \end{enumerate}
+\textbf{Watermarking strategies.} We compare Neural Honeytrace with the following watermarking strategies in experiments: (1) DAWN~\cite{Szyller21DAWN}: Defenders randomly flip the predicted label of a subset of input queries and record these sample-label pairs as watermarks.
+In the default configuration, we assume that $50\%$ of all queries are executed by model extraction attackers.
+(2) EWE~\cite{Jia21EWE}: Defenders utilize the Soft Nearest Neighbor Loss (SNNL) to minimize the distance between watermark features and natural features.
+(3) Composite Backdoor~\cite{Lin20Composite}: Spliced in-distribution samples are used as watermarks (triggers) to increase the watermark success rate.
+(4) MEA-Defender~\cite{Lv24MEA-Defender}: Defenders introduce the utility loss, the watermarking loss, and the evasion loss to balance the model availability and watermark success rate.